DongzeHE/scpca-docs/docs/download_files.md

 # Downloadable Files

-Users will be able to download the gene expression data, QC report, and associated metadata for all samples that have been processed.
+The ScPCA portal download packages include gene expression data, a QC report, and associated metadata for each processed sample.
 These files are delivered as a zip file.
 The folder structure within the zip file is determined by whether a user selected to download all the samples associated with a project or selected to download individual samples.